alkivi-sas/3cx-freshdesk-macos/README.md

 Support for the v2 API CTI

+## On the freshdesk platform
+You have to be sure that the application 'CTI' has been installed on your platform

 ## Installation

 The easiest way to install is inside a virtualenv and with our python-freshdesk fork (https://github.com/alkivi-sas/python-freshdesk)